Facial and Full-Body Motion Capture: Enhancing Emotional Depth in Game Animation

 Games like Hellblade: Senua’s Sacrifice used this technique to convey the protagonist’s psychological struggles in a way that no other technology could.
 Senua’s trembling hands and haunted eyes told a story that dialogue alone couldn’t, highlighting how mocap can bring deeper emotional resonance to video game storytelling.

-Iconic Games Powered by Vicon Motion Capture
+Iconic Video Games Using Vicon Motion Capture Technology

 Baldur’s Gate 3